kaifang98/tq_22/Data/README.md

 `Structured data is easier to search and analyze, while unstructured data requires more effort to process.`

 ##
-A health care provider approaches Accenture to help them increase their efficiency through an advanced data science platform.
+A health care provider approaches A to help them increase their efficiency through an advanced data science platform.

-What is the first step Accenture could take?
+What is the first step A could take?
 `formulate an enterprise analytics strategy assessment`

 ##